youngeunkwon0405/RL/README.md

   logger.num_val_samples_to_print=10
 ```

 The default configuration uses the DTensor training backend.
 We also provide a config `examples/configs/grpo_math_1B_megatron.yaml` which is set up to use the Megatron backend out of the box.

-To train using this config on a single GPU,
+To train using this config on a single GPU:

 ```sh
 # Run a GRPO math example on 1 GPU using the Megatron backend